top of page

 Description - (Historical, 40 Turns) This variant is a one day battle.

-Analysis - This historical setup is franformed into a one-day battle.
+Analysis - This historical setup is transformed into a one-day battle.
 Guaranteed to be a bloody one-day scenario!
-The Federals will need to counterattack viciously to make up for lost points during the early morning attack by Hardee.

 025.jpg